jerabaul29/meta_overview_sea_ice_available_data/README.md

 - data: https://digital.lib.washington.edu/researchworks/handle/1773/41864
 - deployment website: https://apl.uw.edu/project/project.php?id=arctic_sea_state

+### N-ICE 2015 deployment

+42 buoys doing a variety of measurements were deployed in the area North from Svalbard.
+See the dataset and references to publications using the data at: https://data.npolar.no/dataset/6ed9a8ca-95b0-43be-bedf-8176bf56da80 .

+For an overview of the other datasets gathered, see: https://www.npolar.no/en/projects/n-ice2015/#toggle-project-dataset and https://data.npolar.no/dataset/7f7e56d0-9e70-4363-b37d-17915e09a935 .

 ### Long-term measurements of ocean waves and sea ice draft in the central Beaufort Sea: measurements and processed data products available from 2012 to 2018

 Measurement at two sites in the Beaufort sea, from a couple of moorings.
 Data include wave statistics and ice draft.